 Do you look at Calligraphy and amazing hand lettering and just turn green with envy?
-I get it, I feel the same about proper Calligraphy (with a nib pen and dip ink).
+I get it, I feel the same about proper Calligraphy (with one of these nib pens and a pot of dip ink).
 I know the basics of Calligraphy but I’m lazy when it comes to practice; the clean up turns me off.
+Which is why I was so flipping excited to get my hands on this iPad Pro, the apple Pencil and the ProCreate app.
+Oh. my.
+Glob.
+It’s the best.
+I created something for you and it’s below!

 Learn To Hand Letter